-The Wildlife Medical Clinic has four birds that reside in the clinic.
-All of these birds were initially admitted as patients and were treated with the intent of release into the wild.
+The Wildlife Medical Clinic has three birds and 2 reptiles that reside in the clinic.
+These birds were initially admitted as patients and were treated with the intent of release into the wild.
 Unfortunately, medical complications arose which prevented them from a full recovery.
-Since they are not fully recovered, these birds would not be able to fend for themselves if placed back into the wild (read about individual Residents here).
+Since they are not fully recovered, they would not be able to fend for themselves if placed back into the wild (read about individual Residents here).
 Although they live in the clinic and are tolerant of people, the resident birds are not pets.
 They now serve as ambassadors of their species and help us educate the public about wildlife, conservation, and ecosystem health.

 The birds are cared for and taken to educational events by specially-trained student volunteers.
 In the past, they have visited school groups, wildlife events, community gatherings, scout troops and museums.
 Programs are developed based on the needs of the group.
 For example, interactive presentations involving owl pellets/casts are possible in classrooms or similar settings.

 Members of the community can request a visit from our resident birds below.
 Expect a response within 1-2 business days after submitting the form.
 Not all requests can be honored, but we will do our best to facilitate your needs.